m417z/ntdoc/descriptions/ntcompleteconnectport.md

-NtCompleteConnectPort is called by server process \
-after all initializations for new connection. \
+`NtCompleteConnectPort` is called by server process after all initializations for new connection.

+### PortHandle

-PortHandle HANDLE to Port Object \
-received with NtAcceptConnectPort call. \
+`HANDLE` to Port Object received with `NtAcceptConnectPort` call.

+---

-Return from NtConnectPort on \
-client's side is synchronised with return from this call.
-Both \
-sides of LPC connection are ready for sending and receiving \
+Return from `NtConnectPort` on client's side is synchronised with return from this call.
+Both sides of *LPC* connection are ready for sending and receiving *LPC* messages.
-LPC messages.

-Documented by: \
+# Documented by

-Tomasz Nowak \
+* Tomasz Nowak
-Bo Branten \
+* Bo Branten
-Requirements:

-Library: ntdll.lib

-See also: \
+# See also

-NtAcceptConnectPort \
-NtConnectPort
+* `NtAcceptConnectPort`
+* `NtConnectPort`